phpstan/phpstan/website/src/user-guide/docker.md

 ## Different PHP version?

-The image is based on PHP 8.
+The images are based on PHP 8.0 and PHP 8.1.
 To force PHPStan consider the analysed source code to be for a different PHP version, set `phpVersion` in your `phpstan.neon`:

 ```yaml
 parameters: